 Delivering a Valuable Cohort Membership

-Creating a membership for WordPress is all about the value you can offer your members.
+Creating a membership is all about the value you can offer your members.
 Not all memberships succeed, but there are specific things you can do to enhance the experience for your members.

 Targeted Goals